 If you (the state or municipal employee/retiree) have coverage through the GIC at the time of your death, your surviving spouse is eligible for GIC health insurance coverage until he/she remarries.
 However, he/she must apply for survivor spouse coverage by contacting the GIC for a survivor application; survivor coverage is not an automatic benefit.
 If your surviving spouse is a state or GIC participating municipal employee or retiree, he or she must elect coverage through the state or participating municipality and is not eligible for survivor health coverage.

 If legally separated or divorced, survivors are not eligible for survivor health insurance

 Your legally separated or former spouse may continue coverage under COBRA for up to 36 months after your death.
-Alternately, if your separated or former spouse a Massachusetts resident, he/she may purchase health insurance directly from the Massachusetts Health Connector (1.877.623.6765).
+Alternately, if your separated or former spouse is a Massachusetts resident, he/she may purchase health insurance directly from the Massachusetts Health Connector (1 (877) 623-6765).
 If he or she lives in another state, he/she can find out about coverage in that state through the Health Insurance Marketplace.

-What happens to your GIC coverage if you are a survivor who is remarrying
+What happens to your GIC coverage if you are a surviving spouse who is remarrying